campbell17/campbell17-v2/journal/draft-grinding-my-beans.md

 There are more dignified ways to grind coffee beans.

-I pour the water add the sweetener and when the gurgling arrests after a minute or two, I get to enjoy _one_ cup of coffee.
+I pour the water, add the sweetener, and when the gurgling arrests after a minute or two I get to enjoy _one_ cup of coffee.

 There are more scalable ways to grind coffee beans.